reillymedia/sevenslegal/themes/netlify-basic/content/blog/in-pursuit-of-a-passed-out-driver.md

-+++
+---
+title: "In Pursuit of a Passed Out Driver"
-title = "In Pursuit of a Passed Out Driver" categories = ["Blog", "Criminal Law", "DMV Law", "DUI"] date = 2022-11-10T18:30:00Z pfd_file = ""
+yoast_title: "In Pursuit of a Passed Out Driver | Criminal Defense Attorney San Diego In Pursuit of a Passed Out Driver"
+yoast_description: "A passed out driver woke up and led police on a brief pursuit before finally being arrested."
+categories: [
+  "Blog",
+  "Criminal Law",
+  "DMV Law",
+  "DUI"
+]
+pfd_file: ""
-summary = "A passed out driver woke up and led police on a brief pursuit before finally being arrested.
+summary: "A passed out driver woke up and led police on a brief pursuit before finally being arrested.
 Police Pursuit of Driver That Was Passed Around 3 a.m. last Tuesday, San Diego police received a call that a driver was asleep at the wheel as his car rolled down an off-ramp.
-When they got there, the " tags = ["California Vehicle Code 2800.1", "evading police", "peace officer", "police officer", "police pursuit"] url = "/criminal-attorney/in-pursuit-of-a-passed-out-driver/"

-+++
+When they got there, the"
+tags: [
+  "California Vehicle Code 2800.1",
+  "evading police",
+  "peace officer",
+  "police officer",
+  "police pursuit"
+]
+url: "/blog/in-pursuit-of-a-passed-out-driver/842/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/PoliceBodyCameras.jpg"
+img_alt: "pursuit"
+---
 A passed out driver woke up and led police on a brief pursuit before finally being arrested.

 ## In Pursuit of a Passed Out Driver